-In 2002 Russell opened Parade Chiropractic in Ocean Grove, and in 2008, he moved his Melbourne practice to Hartwell Chiropractic in Camberwell and now spreads is time working between these two practices.
+In 2002 Russell opened Parade Chiropractic in Ocean Grove, and in 2008, he moved his Melbourne practice to Hartwell Chiropractic in Camberwell where he worked for 10 years until recently relocating to Holden Chiropractic in Hampton.
+He now spreads is time working between Hampton and Ocean Grove.

 Professional and personal development over the years has seen Russell’s therapeutic approach diversify to encompass the healing possibilities found within a broad variety of Chiropractic, bodywork and manual therapy techniques.